Peek Documentation

 • Review and accept the Terms of Use and Privacy Policy to enable chat.

-• Peek automatically selects and manages a safe AI model for you in the background.
+• Peek automatically selects and manages a safe AI model in the background.

-• Type a prompt in the Ask field and submit to start a conversation.
+• Type a prompt in the Ask field and submit it to start a conversation.

-• Use Settings to adjust chat behavior, app options, notifications, clipboard behavior, Vision, and support options.
+• Use Settings to adjust chat behavior, window behavior, shortcuts, notifications, Vision, clipboard behavior, and support options.

 Chat Basics

-Peek uses a clean transcript-style chat view designed to feel smooth while conversations grow.
+Peek uses a clean transcript-style chat view designed to remain smooth while conversations grow.

 • Assistant replies are capped per response for performance and readability.

-• Peek handles model readiness and refresh in the background rather than asking you to pick one manually.
+• Peek manages model readiness and refresh in the background.

-• Responses reveal word by word while the answer is being written.
+• Responses reveal word by word while the answer is written.

 • The Ask button changes to Hmm while Peek is thinking.